Cost to Move a Radiator

 At a glance

-• The job will usually take between 2 to 5 hours to complete.
+• Most jobs take 2 to 5 hours to complete.

-• How to find and hire a radiator fitter.
+• How to find a radiator fitter using MyJobQuote.

 Trying to find out how much it costs to move a radiator?

-In this price guide, we look at the average costs for moving a radiator, including radiator prices depending on the type, plumber costs and any additional costs that might be incurred.
+In this price guide, we look at the average costs for moving a radiator, including labour costs and any additional costs that might be incurred.

-An average price to take a radiator off the wall and reposition it is usually around £275.
+An average price to take a radiator off the wall and reposition it is usually around £275 for gas central heating, but electric radiators usually only cost around £130 to relocate.

 Ready to get a quote?